Liquid Gold – A winter delicacy

 Looking into the making of Jhola gur, came across the film Saudagar (1973).
 An adaption of Bengali writer Narendranath Mitra's short story "Raas", the film depicted a scheming Amitabh Bachchan (in a lungi and skull cap) wooing Nutan (a widow adept in preparing the jaggery).
 Saudagar depicts in great detail how the famous Bengal jaggery is prepared with Nutan playing the woman with wonder skills that go into stirring this most loved gooey concoction called "Nolen Gur".

 Over the centuries, khejurer gur has remained an unsurpassed winter bounty.
-Know for its vivid taste this natural sweetener is also packed with antioxidants, protecting the body from the damaging effects of free radicals.
+Know for its vivid taste this natural sweetener is also packed with antioxidants, protecting the body from the damaging effects of free radicals and helps to get glowing skin.

 The micronutrients it contains provide immunity to the body from various infections during the season.